rfielding/whiskeyTango/README.md

 ### Setup CA

-First, the CA has to have generated a key
+First, the CA has to have generated a key.
+The trust files lack `d`, as that is private to the signer.

 ```mermaid
 flowchart TB